Did You Suffer Side Effects of Tylenol?

 Start My Tylenol Lawsuit Claim Now

 What should you do?
-If you or your child has suffered liver damage, autism, ADHD, or another serious side effect, you should contact an attorney as soon as possible to discuss filing a Tylenol lawsuit.
+If your child has been diagnosed with autism, ADHD, or another serious side effect, you should contact an attorney as soon as possible to discuss filing a Tylenol lawsuit.

 Start Your Claim Now!